DeathReaper0965/deathreaper0965.github.io/README.md

 # Praneet Pabolu's Home Page

-This is my small Personal Site which consists of a brief about me, my achievements, projects as of now and maybe some blogs in the future.
+This is my Personal Site which consists of a brief about me, my achievements and projects.
+Will add some blogs on Machine Learning and Deep Learning in the future.

 ## License